 From the beginning of 1776 until January 1779 he commanded the newly-commissioned Ambuscade 32, going out to North America in July of the former year.
 During the summer of 1777, whilst cruising between George s Bank and Nova Scotia in North American waters he sent many prizes into Halifax.

 In 1780 Macartney joined the Princess Amelia 80, and he participated in the Channel fleet campaign of June-December.

-Captain Macartney was killed at the Battle of the Doggersbank on 5 August 1781 whilst commanding the Princess Amelia, being temporarily succeeded by Lieutenant William Browell of the Artois 40.
+Captain Macartney was killed at the Battle of the Doggersbank on 5 August 1781 whilst commanding the Princess Amelia, which ship suffered casualties on total of nineteen men killed and fifty-six wounded.

 Lord Dunmore and Admiral Graves both appear to have regarded Macartney as a sound and diligent officer, but lacking the nous to deal with the subtleties of commanding a squadron against an artful and rebellious populace.